DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • · During the three-month trial period, a request for purchase of the device must be submitted along with documentation from a physician or therapist illustrating ongoing, safe use of the device.

 • · Requests for purchase may be submitted four weeks into the trial period or later, however, purchase will only be effective after completion of the full three-month trial.
+Providers must document the exact start date of the trial and the expected date of completion.

 • · If during the trial period the member does not wish to convert the robotic arm to a purchase, the device must be detached and returned to the provider.